nancycsa97-source/car_rental_system/README.md

 - Return a car
 - View rental history
 - Admin users can log in with predefined credentials to manage cars and bookings

+## Database Design

+- The ERD diagram can be found here docs/ERD.pdf
+- The ERD diagram can be found here docs/UML_Class_Diagram.pdf